zorzalerrante/tsundoku/README.md

 * `2021` (year) `12` (month) `27` (day) `1620` (time of the day).

 The code I use to crawl tweets generates these files every 10 minutes.
 It is available in [this repository](https://github.com/zorzalerrante/aguaite).

-When you run this command, `tsundoku` creates three folders within the project data folder: `raw`, `interim`, and `processed`.

-The `raw` folder contains a subfolder named `json`, and within `raw/json` there is one folder for each date imported.
-The format is `YYYY-MM-DD`.
-After running the command above, you will have the folder `raw/json/2021-12-19` plus other folders if there were retweets where the original tweet is from another date (this is common).

-If you do not have the files in the structure mentioned before, you will have to craft your own importer.
-Fortunately, the module `tsundoku.data.importer` contains the `TweetImporter` class that will help you do so.

 ## Run your project